zstrathe/zstrathe.github.io/index.md

     <br>
     <li>Developed and evaluated utilizing a free Google Colab instance with a GPU</li>
     <br>
-    <li>Result: the trained SeqGAN model was evaluated the highest; however, the overall text generation seemed to generally lack quality and coherence compared to genuine song lyrics, indicating that significant future work could be undertaken to improve model output</li>
+    <li><b>Result</b>: the trained SeqGAN model was evaluated the highest; however, the overall text generation seemed to generally lack quality and coherence compared to genuine song lyrics, indicating that significant future work could be undertaken to improve model output</li>
     <br>
     <li>Technologies used:  <code>PyTorch, Python, TextBox module (GAN algorithms)</code></li>
     </ul>